wagtail/wagtail/docs/getting_started/tutorial.md

+**TODO**
+1. Add lazy database migrations
+2. Write prerequisites and purpose of the tutorial
+3. Aim for a US grade 8 reading level
+4. Refine grammer and consistent style
+5. Complex tasks need lists for readability

 # Your first Wagtail site

 ```{note}
 This tutorial covers setting up a brand new Wagtail project.
 If you'd like to add Wagtail to an existing Django project instead, see [](integrating_into_django).
 ```
+## Prerequisites
+1. Familiar with Python3
+2. Object oriented programming concepts, primarily inheritance
+3. A willingness to learn something new

+## Purpose
+By the end of tutorial, you will achieve the following:
+1. Working through a Wagtail site workflow
+2. Defining models that will be for pages
+3. Creating a blog from scratch

+## Intended Audience
+This tutorial was written for a complete beginner to Wagtail.
+Meaning no experience with Django or content management systems.
+In general, this was written with accesibility in mind.

 ### Install dependencies